 Public presentations on anti-RSPO3 (OMP-131R10) include:

-Bronticuzumab (Anti-Notch1, OMP-52M51) is a novel anti-cancer stem cell antibody that binds the Notch1 receptor.
+Bronticuzumab is a novel anti-cancer stem cell antibody that binds the Notch1 receptor.
 Blocking Notch1 has been shown in preclinical models to inhibit cancer stem cell growth, and promote cell differentiation, as well as to disrupt tumor angiogenesis.
 Notch1 signaling is prevalent in several solid tumor types, including certain breast, esophageal, colorectal, gastric, pancreatic and small cell lung cancers, as well as adenoid cystic carcinoma and cholangiocarcinoma.
 Single-agent anti-tumor activity was observed in OncoMed’s Phase 1a study of brontictuzumab in patients with certain advanced solid tumors, particularly in biomarker-defined patients whose tumors tested positive for overexpression of the activated form of Notch1.
 OncoMed is currently enrolling patients with metastatic colorectal cancer in a Phase 1b clinical trial intended to assess safety, preliminary efficacy and immunogenicity, as well as predictive and pharmacodynamics biomarkers of brontictuzumab in combination with trifluridine/tipiracil (Lonsurf®).
-Links to the ongoing brontictuzumab clinical trials are listed here: Brontictuzumab ClinicalTrials.gov
+Information on ongoing brontictuzumab clinical trials can be found here: Brontictuzumab ClinicalTrials.gov

 OncoMed retains worldwide rights to develop brontictuzumab.